bmlt-enabled/yap/src/docs/docs/general/voice-recognition-options.md

 static $gather_hints = "";
 ```

-**New Yap 3.x** Voice recognition for input gathering is turned on by default, to turn it off you can do the following.
+Voice recognition for input gathering is turned on by default, to turn it off you can do the following.

 ```php
 static $speech_gathering = false;